The Kingdom of God Today

-After the Father and the Son had sent the Holy Spirit on the Day of Pentecost the whole counsel of the Kingdom of God began to be taught to, and practiced, by those who had received Christ.
+After the giving of the Holy Spirit on the Day of Pentecost the whole counsel of the Kingdom of God began to be taught to, and practised, by those who had received Christ.

 But what is the situation regarding the teaching of God's Kingdom today?
-What knowledge do Believers have of it?
+What do Believers know about it?

 What is a Believer's personal relationship to it?
-What is the relationship of God's People, the Body of Christ, to it?
+And what is the relationship of God's People, the Body of Christ, to it?

 The words power, kingship, dominion and rule all describe the total authority of what a kingdom is.

 Such words may seem irrelevant to some.
-But there are people who live in the harsh reality of a kingdom or totalitarian government today.
+But there are people who live in the harsh reality of a kingdom or totalitarian government at this moment.

-Some say that "Christianity" is the Kingdom of God (but which "Christianity"?!) or "the church" is ( but which church?).
-If Believers were to seek it, as the Lord urges, would they know where to look?
+Some say that "Christianity" is the Kingdom of God (but which "Christianity"?!) or it is "the church" (but which church?).

 And He calls His followers to do the same.